baogeer/ask-about-china/src/content/blog/driving-guide-china.md

 smaller towns and rural areas.

 Most expressways are toll roads.
 Many have moved to an electronic toll collection (ETC) system, though cash lanes still exist.
-Using navigation apps like Baidu Maps or Amap is essential for getting around.
+Using navigation apps like [Baidu Maps](https://map.baidu.com/) or [Amap (高德地图)](https://www.amap.com/) is essential for getting around.

+> 🧭 Tip: Before you rent a car, check out our [Expat SIM Card Guide for China](/expat-sim-card-guide-for-china/) to
+> ensure you have mobile data for GPS and apps.

 ## On-the-Road Culture and Etiquette